Vegan Mushroom Gravy

 I love mushrooms.

-When I go to the Asian markets, I usually end up with shiitake, hen of the woods, or beech.
+When I go to the Asian markets, I usually end up with shiitake for my tomato mushroom pasta, hen of the woods, or beech.
 Sometimes all three.

 If mushrooms were a vegetable, they’d be my favorite vegetable.
 Instead they’re my favorite… fungus.
 Yum?